gruelbox/transaction-outbox/README.md

 ```
 This means:

-> Att the earliest opportunity, please obtain an instance of `ClassToCall` and call the `methodToCall` method on it, passing the arguments `[ arg1, arg2, arg3 ]`.
+> At the earliest opportunity, please obtain an instance of `ClassToCall` and call the `methodToCall` method on it, passing the arguments `[ arg1, arg2, arg3 ]`.
 If that call fails, try again repeatedly until the configured maximum number of retries".

 You must call `TransactionOutbox.schedule()` _within an ongoing database transaction_, and the `TransactionManager`
 (the one you passed when building the `TransactionOutbox`) needs to be aware of it.